hectorcorrea/webdev-nutshell/tutorial.md

 1. It gathers the values that the browser pushed to the server from the `params` variable.
 2. Then it calls the `BookDatabase.update()` method to update the record in our database.
 3. And at the end it sends the user back to the "details page" for the particular book that they edited (i.e. in HTTP lingo, it redirects them).

-    Note: The kind of routes (like get and post) that Sinatra supports mimic the kind of requests that the HTTP protocol accepts.
-A browser issues an HTTP GET when it wants to fetch a web page and an HTTP POST when it wants to pass information to the web server.

 ## JavaScript